 You are here:

 We are one of the largest private irrigation companies in Australia serving over 3,200 landholdings owned by over 2,500 customers.
-Our core business is water management and related services.
-We provide irrigation water, drainage and environmental services to the region known as the Murrumbidgee Irrigation Area (MIA) - one of the most diverse and productive regions in Australia.
-The MIA, which forms part of the Murrray-Darling Basin covers an area of 660,000 ha of which an average of 170,000 ha is irrigated.
+Our core business is delivery of water through an extensive integrated supply and drainage network.
+The Murrumbidgee Irrigation Area (MIA) is one of the most diverse and productive regions in Australia, forming part of the Murrray-Darling Basin and covering an area of 660,000 ha of which an average of 140,000 ha is irrigated.
 The MIA is home to over 50,000 people with the majority of jobs tied inextricably to the water we supply to farms and industry.